 In cooperation with sixteen banks, the UN Environment Finance Initiative and Acclimatise have piloted methodologies to assess physical impacts of climate change on credit and lending portfolios in the agriculture, energy and real estate sectors (Connell et al., 2018).
-Using these methodologies as a basis, specific assessment methodologies could be developed for the mining sector.
+Using these methodologies as well as the new ISO standards 14090/14091 as a basis, specific assessment methodologies could be developed for the mining sector (Naden, 2019; ISO, 2020).
 Furthermore, climate change issues should be incorporated into key guiding documents on responsible mining, such as the Environmental, Health, and Safety Guidelines for mining of the International Financial Cooperation (IFC, 2007) and the Equator Principles - a financial industry risk management framework for environmental and social risk in projects - (Equator Principles, 2013).
 Beyond integrating climate change into risk assessments, banks and other investors and lenders can support the mining sector by investing in climate change adaptation initiatives.